ozhi/chatroom/README.md

 You can also set up a password-protected room.

 ### To do:
+* make 'new room' input field red if user enter a name of already existing room
 * move db connection info to /lib/config
 * move transformation of room to table row in one place only (now it is separate for initial /rooms load and after room create/update)
 * remember which page is requested without authentication so that user can be redirected after login